simplex-chat/simplexmq/protocol/overview.md

 **cannot:**

-- prove to a third-party that a message came from a user (assuming a user’s device is not seized)
+- cryptographically prove to a third-party that a message came from a user (assuming a user’s device is not seized)

 - prove that two contacts they have is the same user.